elixir-explorer/explorer/README.md

 compile from source, which is the case when contributing to Explorer.
 In particular, you will need Rust Nightly, which can be installed with [Rustup](https://rust-lang.github.io/rustup/installation/index.html).

+Once you have made your changes, run `mix ci`, to lint and format both Elixir and Rust code.

 ## Sponsors

 <a href="https://amplified.ai"><img src="sponsors/amplified.png" width=100 alt="Amplified"></a>